ietf-wg-cellar/matroska-specification/wavpack.md

 # Matroska Codec - WavPack

-<a href="http://www.wavpack.com/">WavPack</a> stores each data in variable length frames.
+[WavPack](http://www.wavpack.com/) stores each data in variable length frames.
 That means each frame can have a different number of samples.

 For multi-track files (more than 2 tracks, like for 5.1).
 A frame consists of many blocks.
 The first one having the flag `WV_INITIAL_BLOCK` and the last one `WV_FINAL_BLOCK`.
 For a mono or stereo files, both flags are set in each block.